Chinese and Taiwanese officials clash in Fiji amid rise of ‘wolf warrior diplomacy’

 But controversies involving state employees are starting to mount.

 Last year, a Chinese state television reporter was reprimanded by a British judge for angrily slapping and hitting a volunteer at a political conference where Hong Kong was discussed.
-The volunteer had asked reporter to leave after she stood up to angrily denounce panelists as “puppets” and Hong Kong “separatists.”
+The volunteer had asked the reporter to leave after she stood up to angrily denounce panelists as “puppets” and Hong Kong “separatists.”

 In 2018, upset Chinese officials sparked a minor incident when they forced their way into the foreign minister’s office in Papua New Guinea to argue over the wording of a communique at the Asia-Pacific Economic Cooperation summit.
 Police eventually had to be called.

 Zhao, the Foreign Ministry spokesman, is one of the most high-profile adherents to what Chinese media call “wolf warrior diplomacy.”
 While stationed in Pakistan, he frequently touted China’s reeducation and assimilation campaign in Xinjiang and publicly locked horns with its critics, including former Obama administration official Susan E. Rice.
-This year, after he transferred to his high-profile position as China’s public face, he infuriated the Trump administration by suggesting the coronavirus was initially brought to China by U.S. soldiers.
+This year, after he transferred to his high-profile position as China’s public face, he infuriated the Trump administration by suggesting the novel coronavirus was initially brought to China by U.S. soldiers.

-Chen, the former Chinese diplomat, said there was more pressure on rank-and-file officials compared to in his day.
+Chen, the former Chinese diplomat, said there was more pressure on rank-and-file officials compared with in his day.
 Pressure to be tough on Taiwan is pronounced for officials serving in the South Pacific islands, which have for decades been a battleground for influence between Beijing and Taipei, he said.

 “Before, you reported what information you gathered,” he said.
 “Now you have to show what ‘active’ actions you took.
 If you’re considered passive, that won’t reflect well on your career.”

-The pressure on Chinese diplomats also reflects the mounting tensions and anxieties of the current moment in Beijing, and the need to be tough toward Taiwan, said Natasha Kassam, a former Australian diplomat in Beijing.
+The pressure on Chinese diplomats also reflects the mounting tensions and anxieties of the current moment in Beijing and the need to be tough toward Taiwan, said Natasha Kassam, a former Australian diplomat in Beijing.

 Since the beginning of 2020, China has adopted a far sterner posture toward Taiwan even as it rolled out a tough national security law to rein in Hong Kong.